 Your references will support intellectual ability, academic achievement, motivation for doctoral studies, ability to work independently.

-In two pages explain what topic you propose to investigate, why it is sociologically significant, and how you would carry out the research.
-The research proposal should be in English.
+Your proposal should give details of the topic you propose to investigate, why it is sociologically significant, and how you would carry out the research.
 You are encouraged to discuss the research proposal with potential supervisors before submitting the application.

 This will be assessed for: